-Headquartered in Newell, West Virginia, USA, The Bellofram Group of Companies is an AS9100D and ISO9001:2015 certified leading global manufacturer of high-performance OEM, industrial and process control instrumentation, including timers and counters, digital controllers and panel meters, RTDs and thermocouples, pressure instruments and gauges, FRLs, cylinders, natural gas and propane pressure regulators, air pressure regulators and transducers, tank and liquid level measurement systems, pump and motor protection switches and alternating relays, as well as sensors, DC tachometers, encoders, industrial diaphragms, and specialty silicones.
+Headquartered in Newell, West Virginia, USA, The Marsh Bellofram Group of Companies is an AS9100D and ISO9001:2015 certified, leading global manufacturer of high-performance OEM, industrial and process control instrumentation, including timers and counters, digital controllers and panel meters, RTDs and thermocouples, FRLs, cylinders, natural gas and propane pressure regulators, air pressure regulators and transducers, tank and liquid level measurement systems, pump and motor protection switches and alternating relays, as well as sensors, DC tachometers, encoders, industrial diaphragms, and specialty silicones.

 Products are organized and sold under fully dedicated divisions, each staffed with an experienced and highly trained team of dedicated technical sales, applications engineering and customer service support personnel.

-Automatic Timing & Controls, ATC Diversified Electronics, BelGAS, BelGAS CP, BelGAS FM, Bellofram Diaphragm Division, Bellofram Precision Controls, Bellofram Silicones, EZ Flow Control, Marsh Instruments/Pascal Controls, Marsh Medical, Thermocouple Products, and WNS Lowery.
+Automatic Timing & Controls, ATC Diversified Electronics, BelGAS, BelGAS CP, BelGAS FM, Bellofram Diaphragm Division, Bellofram Precision Controls, Bellofram Silicones, EZ Flow Control, Marsh Medical, Thermocouple Products, and WNS Lowery.

 Marsh and Bellofram were sister companies of the Desco Corporation.
 They were combined into Marsh Bellofram in January 1995.